 For more information, see GUIDE-Generated Callback Functions and Property Values.

 Callbacks created by GUIDE for UI components are similar to callbacks created programmatically, with certain differences.

-GUIDE generates callbacks as function templates within the GUI code file, which UI components call via function handles.
+GUIDE generates callbacks as function templates within the code file.

 GUIDE provides three arguments to callbacks, always named the same.